Shape the Future of the Urban Landscape

 The Challenge: Form a team to develop innovative design solutions that can best accommodate the range of users of urban rights-of-way, including current and future micromobility options.
 The competition focuses on a three-block section in Las Vegas, NV USA on Bridger Avenue from Casino Center Boulevard to Las Vegas Boulevard.

-Deadline for submissions is April 15.
+Deadline for submissions has been extended to April 19.

 The ITE Micromobility Sandbox Design Competition is sponsored by: